 Another huge factor linking the age of the female to fertility problems are health issues and illness.
-The older the female, the more apt she is to suffer from age related conditions such as diabetes and high blood pressure.
-These condition can all play a huge part in the conception and implantation of a fertilized egg.
+The older the female, the more apt she is to suffer from age-related conditions such as diabetes and high blood pressure.
+These conditions can all play a huge part in the conception and implantation of a fertilized egg.

 - Broekmans FJ, Soules MR, Fauser BC.
 Ovarian aging: mechanisms and clinical consequences.
 Endocr Rev. 2009 Aug;30(5):465-93.